-PAC Drops $2 Million Ad Urging Senators to Reject the 'For the People Act'
+Restoration Action $2M Ad Urges Senators to Reject 'For the People Act'

-Restoration PAC is releasing a $2 million ad blitz in three states – Georgia, Nevada, and New Hampshire – on Wednesday urging U.S. senators to reject the Democrat-backed S.1, or the “For the People Act,” which strips states of their ability to implement basic election integrity measures.
+Restoration Action is releasing a $2 million ad blitz in three states – Georgia, Nevada, and New Hampshire – on Wednesday urging U.S. senators to reject the Democrat-backed S.1, or the “For the People Act,” which strips states of their ability to implement basic election integrity measures.

 The ad, “Safeguards,” focuses on the “For the People Act,” which the Democrat-led House passed this month.
 The act would nationalize U.S. elections, stripping states of their ability to implement basic voter ID requirements, clean their voter rolls, and ban ballot harvesting.